annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 There are two kinds of early exits from the loop:

-* A regular early exit where there is no dependence of value loaded from memory.
+* A regular/computable early exits where there is no dependence on values loaded from memory.
 For example, an exit condition like `if (i > M) break;`.
-Typically, such conditions should have already been removed by either fusing with the latch termination condition above `while(i < N)`.
-These are not as interesting, since we have ways to handle this through earlier optimizations.
+Typically, such conditions should either have already been removed by early optimizations (like fusing with the latch termination condition above `while(i < N)`) or handled by the vectorizer by hoisting them out of the loop.
+These are out of our focus.
 * A data dependent early exit where the condition involves loading from memory and performing some check.
 For example, `if (a[i] == X) break`.
 Here, the most important legality constraint we need to prove irrespective of how we choose to vectorize, is that in the vectorized form, we do not load from unmapped memory.

 Introduction
 --------------

-There are three key differences that need to be considered when we support multi exit loop vectorization.
+There are three key differences that need to be considered when we support dd-exit loop vectorization.

 The first difference is that in addition to explicit conditions, instruction execution becomes dependent on all preceding (at runtime) conditions guarding dd-exits.
 That is, in the first case (normal loop vectorization), instructions that are not explicitly guarded will be unconditionally executed for each lane in the vector code.
 While in the data-dependent exit case, the instructions should not be executed for already exited lanes.
 That means execution becomes dependent on all conditions guarding dd-exits.
 Moreover, that effectively means it should be safe to evaluate all such conditions upfront even though some of them may not be evaluated at all in the scalar execution.
 This introduces additional legality constrains we need to consider.